whitecollaralgos/Algoways/design/09_websocket_architecture.md

 ## Overview

-OpenAlgo features a comprehensive WebSocket infrastructure that enables real-time market data streaming from multiple brokers to client applications.
+AlgoWays features a comprehensive WebSocket infrastructure that enables real-time market data streaming from multiple brokers to client applications.
 The architecture is designed to be broker-agnostic, scalable, and fault-tolerant.

 ## Architecture Components